romeerez/rake-db.js/README.md

 Also currently only postgres is supported.

-Supporting other databases, schema file, plenty of features that `rake db` has requires contributions, this library now contains only basic minimum mentioned above.
+Supporting other databases, schema file, plenty of features that `rake db` has requires contributions, this library contain only basic minimum mentioned above.

 ## CLI